-Safety and effectiveness of BOTOX have not been established for the treatment of other upper or lower limb muscle groups.
+Safety and effectiveness of BOTOX have not been established for the treatment of other upper limb muscle groups, or for the treatment of lower limb spasticity.
 Safety and effectiveness of BOTOX have not been established for the treatment of spasticity in pediatric patients under age 18 years.
 BOTOX has not been shown to improve upper extremity functional abilities, or range of motion at a joint affected by a fixed contracture.
 Treatment with BOTOX is not intended to substitute for usual standard of care rehabilitation regimens.